zoso10/6px-api-docs/README.md

 > **FTP / SFTP**
 >
-> If the URL contains authentication with special characters, make sure that they are [properly escaped](http://en.wikipedia.org/wiki/Percent-encoding).
+> [Properly escape](http://en.wikipedia.org/wiki/Percent-encoding) special characters if the URL contains authentication.
 We try to write from the root of your server, so use an absolute path for your URL to ensure that we can write to your server successfully.

 > **Masked Connection Strings**
 >